f <- function() {

 b()

 Every closure you create in R is a beta reduction frozen mid-step. make_adder(5) reduces (λn. λx. x + n) to λx. x + 5, but the returned function doesn’t evaluate further until you give it an x.
 The closure holds the partially reduced term, waiting.
 When you finally call add5(3), another beta reduction fires: (λx. x + 5)(3) becomes 3 + 5, and R evaluates it to 8.
 Two reductions, two calls, one answer.
-This is not a metaphor; it is what R does internally when it resolves the captured binding n = 5 in the enclosing environment.
+R does exactly this internally when it resolves the captured binding n = 5 in the enclosing environment.
+But <<- gave the closure something lambda calculus never had to worry about: the ability to mutate its captured bindings.
+That power needs guardrails.

 Exercises